theta360developers/webapi/docs/_posts/2021-03-08-camera-reset.md

 To reset the SC2, we must set each option to the original options one by one.

+In addition to individual options, there are video and image modes that are stored separately.

-## Identifying Options To Reset on SC2
+## Identifying Image Options To Reset on SC2 to Clear My Settings

 ```json
 > dart .\bin\main.dart getMySetting